 Evina closed his eyes and breathed heavily.

 Harry continued.
 "Do you know why I aged?
 I was stressed, much too stressed.
-And I wasn't supposed to let that sort of thing happen to me.
-As you have probably seen, Scrooge's obsession with money wasn't exactly healthy on his appearance either.
+And I wasn't supposed to let that happen to me.
+As you have already seen, Scrooge's obsession with money isn't healthy for his appearance, either.
 You know what I mean, right?"

 Evina opened his eyes but turned his head.
-He was too afraid to answer or look into his friends eyes.
+He was too afraid to answer or look into Harry's eyes.

-"My problem."
-Evina finished in a nasty voice.
-"My curse."
+"My problem," Evina said in a nasty voice, "my curse."

-"I know you all see me for who I am, a monster, just like my dejected father."
+"I know you all see me for who I am, a monster, just like my father!"

 "No!
 What you've been given is special.
 I know you've probably been told this before, but please try to listen, just try to understand.
-Your change may not be curable.
-It's not something that you chose to get at all.
-Neither did you do anything to deserve it, but it is very important.
-Without it, we wouldn't be alive, and knows what other use it has to the entire toon world."
+Your change may not be curable, it's not something you wanted, and it's not something you chose to get at all.
+You didn't do a thing to deserve it, but it is important, nonetheless.
+Without it, we wouldn't be alive!
+And who knows what other use it could serve for toonkind."

 Evina tried his best to not let any tears fall.

 "You have a blessing that none of us can claim, it's an entirely different perspective.
 Do you know just how valuable that is?
-Although you can't fully understand us just like we can't understand you, this difference is vital to our world.
-If you think about the pros instead of the cons then you will feel better.
+Although you can't fully understand us, just like we might not understand you, this difference is vital to our world.
+If you think about the pros instead of the cons, you will feel better.
 That is the only way you will ever learn to accept this."